 Never.

-Not one time in that phone call was Aid mentioned.
+Not one time in that phone call was aid mentioned.

-You see that, oh, the president did say it is Zelensky.
+You see that, oh, the president did say to Zelensky, hey, you know, be careful.

 You don't want to surround yourself with some of these bad people like your predecessor.